Greetings!! Everyone. This blog is based on 'A Dance of the Forests' by Wole Soyinka assigned by Megha Ma'am Trivedi.

 A Proposed Alternative Ending for Wole Soyinka’s A Dance of the Forests

-Wole Soyinka’s A Dance of the Forests ends on an ambiguous and somewhat pessimistic note, reinforcing the idea that the past haunts the present and that humanity remains trapped in cycles of folly, corruption, and self-deception.
-The ending suggests that while a new Nigeria has been born, the people must confront their history with honesty and responsibility rather than retreat into idealized nostalgia.
+Wole Soyinka’s A Dance of the Forests ends on an ambiguous and somewhat pessimistic note, reinforcing that the past haunts the present and that humanity remains trapped in cycles of folly, corruption, and self-deception.
+The ending suggests that while a new Nigeria has been born, the people must confront their history honestly and responsibly rather than retreat into idealized nostalgia.
 The Forest Head’s final remarks underscore the play’s central theme: history is not merely to be celebrated but to be learned from.

 However, if one were to propose an alternative ending, it could shift toward a more transformative resolution—one that still retains Soyinka’s critical tone but offers a clearer path toward reconciliation and renewal.